Practical Equivariances via Relational Conditional Neural Processes

 \paragraph{Other Neural Processes.}

 The neural process family includes several other members, such as latent NPs (LNP; \cite{garnelo2018neural}) which model dependencies in the predictions via a latent variable -- however, LNPs lack a tractable training objective, which impairs their practical performance.
 Attentive (C)NPs (A(C)NPs; \cite{kim2019attentive}) implement an attention mechanism instead of the simpler DeepSet architecture.
-Finally, Autoregressive CNPs (AR CNPs \cite{bruinsma2023autoregressive}) provide a novel technique to deploy existing CNP models via autoregressive sampling.
+Transformer NPs~\citep{Nguyen2022} combine a transformer-based architecture with a causal mask to construct an autoregressive likelihood.
+Finally, Autoregressive CNPs (AR-CNPs \cite{bruinsma2023autoregressive}) provide a novel technique to deploy existing CNP models via autoregressive sampling without architectural changes.